 It is important to understand that the computer can contain many applications that can use the AJA device (as you switch from window to window) and it may not always be obvious which currently controls it.
+In the top right corner, the Control Panel displays the name of the application controlling the unit.

-Figure 18.
+Figure 12.
 Control Panel In Use Message (in red)